0x53A/ramblings/AkkaInFSharp.md

     }
 ```

 Before, my only actor experience was with Thespian.
-If you don't have any with that, it's API is similar to the F# MailboxProcessor.
+If you don't know it, its API is similar to the F# MailboxProcessor.

 You have typed ``ActorRefs<'T>``, and a really beautiful mechanism ``ReplyChannel<'T>``.
 The first time I saw that concept, it took a little bit to wrap my brain around it, but it is really simple, and statically type safe!